Speedlink Vanguard: History

 Stena Shipper was built in 1973 by A. Vuyk & Zonen's Scheepswerven, Capelle aan den IJssel, Netherlands as Yard Number 864.
 Launched on 16 June 1973 and completed in September, she was allocated the IMO Number 7325241.

 On completion, Stena Shipper was chartered to the Union Steam Ship Company of New Zealand and transferred to the New Zealand flag.
 She was renamed Union Wellington on 2 November 1973.
 The charter ended in 1975 and she returned to Europe.
 In 1976, she was lengthened by about 37 m by Howaldtswerke-Deutsche Werft, Kiel, West Germany.
 She was reflagged to West Germany on 26 January 1977 during tests after her rebuilt and was then reflagged to Greece the next day.
 She was chartered to Aghiris Lines, Piraeus and renamed Alpha Express.
 Following the bankruptcy of Aghiris Lines in 1979, she was arrested at Mombasa, Kenya.

 In May 1981, Alpha Express was sent to Smith's Dock, Middlesbrough, Tyne & Wear for conversion to a train ferry.
 In August she was chartered to Sealink and renamed Speedlink Vanguard.
 She had a capacity of 56 railway wagons.
 Speedlink Vanguard entered service on the Harwich–Zeebrugge route on 21 August.
-This allowed to be withdrawn from service and to be placed in reserve.
-On 19 December 1982, Speedlink Vanguard collided with off Harwich, tearing a 70 m gash in European Gateways hull and causing her to capsize in the shallow water with the loss of six of the 70 people on board.
-Between 40 and 50 survivors were rescued by with small boats rescuing the remainder.
+This allowed Suffolk Ferry to be withdrawn from service and to be placed in reserve.
+On 19 December 1982, Speedlink Vanguard collided with European Gateway off Harwich, tearing a 70 m gash in European Gateways hull and causing her to capsize in the shallow water with the loss of six of the 70 people on board.
+Between 40 and 50 survivors were rescued by Dana Futura with small boats rescuing the remainder.
 There were no injuries amongst the 28 crew on Speedlink Vanguard.
 Speedlink Vanguard re-entered service ten days later following repairs.
 The charter to Sealink ended on 30 January 1987.
 Following a Court of Inquiry, the captains of both vessels were blamed for the collision.
 An inquest recorded an open verdict on all six victims of the accident after the jury were unable to agree on a verdicts of accident, or misadventure.
 On 6 January 1987, Speedlink Vanguard lost engine power and steering in a Force 8 gale in the North Sea and issued a Mayday.
 Power was later restored and she arrived safely at Harwich.